-Cuban food is simple, but when its done right it's so good its almost obscene.
-Breakfast is often as no-nonsense as a buttered toast and cafe con leche; its more than acceptable to dunk your crusty, toasted bread in your coffee.
+Cuban food is simple, but when its done right it's so good it's almost obscene.
+Breakfast is often as no-nonsense as a slice of buttered toast and cafe con leche; its more than acceptable to dunk your crusty, toasted bread in your coffee.
 Tropical fruit like pineapple, guava, and mango are also served at breakfast.
 If you're after something heartier, a version of ham and eggs is also typical.

 Dinner is the main, most exciting, the meal of the day.
 Everyone should try the national dish, ropa vieja: stewed beef with vegetables over rice.
 While the exact translation of ropa vieja is old clothes, any good dish of it will taste nothing like that.
 Other traditional Cuban food options might consist of roast pork, fried chicken, or fish with rice and beans and vegetables or salad.
 You might also have more tropical fruit or fried plantains on the side.
 For dessert, ice cream with chocolate or caramel sauce is beloved and flan is a classic staple.

 Great Paladars for Sampling the New Cuban Food

 Rancho Luna (Havana): Tucked in Havana Vieja, this gem is known for their awesome dinner special.
 For about $15, you get an entree, rice and beans, salad, and a cocktail.
 Try the Cuban national dish Ropa Vieja or one of the fresh fish specialties.